Closed $G_2$-Structures with Negative Ricci Curvature: Introduction

 Our proof technique for Theorem \ref{theorem compact negative Ric} is to formulate an integral identity for closed $G_2$-structures involving the Ricci curvature (see Lemma \ref{lemma integral identity Ric T2}).
 By noting that a certain term in this identity has a sign, we find a contradiction if the metric has negative Ricci curvature.
 Our argument for Theorem \ref{theorem compact negative Ric} also rules out $\Ric(g_{\vp})>0$, but this is trivial because $g_{\vp}$ has nonpositive scalar curvature when $\vp$ is closed.

 Theorem \ref{theorem compact negative Ric} is sharp since the condition $\Ric(g_{\vp})<0$ may not be relaxed to $\Ric(g_{\vp})\leq 0$.
 Indeed, there exist closed $7$-manifolds admitting closed $G_2$-structures of nonpositive Ricci curvature.
-One source of examples comes from extremally Ricci pinched (ERP) closed $G_2$-structures, which have nonpositive Ricci curvature and which have been shown to exist on certain compact solvmanifolds (see ~\cite[Rem.\ 13, Ex.\ 1]{BryantRemarks}~\cite{Lauret17,FinoRafferoEternal}).
+One source of examples comes from extremally Ricci pinched (ERP) $G_2$-structures, which have nonpositive Ricci curvature.
+Many examples of ERP, closed $G_2$-structures have been found on compact manifolds (see ~\cite{BryantRemarks,Lauret17, BallQuadratic, KathLauret, FinoRafferoEternal}).
 The techniques of Theorem \ref{theorem compact negative Ric} tell us that a closed $G_2$-structure on a closed manifold with nonpositive Ricci curvature must satisfy a special condition on its torsion: $d(\tau^3)=0$.
-For comparison, ERP closed $G_2$-structures on closed manifolds satisfy $\tau^3 = 0$~\cite[(4.53)]{BryantRemarks}.
+For comparison, ERP $G_2$-structures on closed manifolds satisfy $\tau^3 = 0$~\cite[(4.53)]{BryantRemarks}.
 To the author's knowledge, there are no examples of closed manifolds admitting non-ERP closed $G_2$-structures which have nonpositive Ricci curvature and are not Ricci flat.

 Next, we extend Theorem \ref{theorem compact negative Ric} to the case of noncompact manifolds with negatively pinched Ricci curvature, and we resolve the $G_2$-Goldberg conjecture in the noncompact setting.
 The $G_2$-Goldberg conjecture states that an Einstein closed $G_2$-structure $\vp$ must be torsion-free, i.e.\ $\mathrm{Hol}(g_{\vp})\subseteq G_2$ and, in particular, $g_{\vp}$ is Ricci flat.
 This conjecture was first considered in various guises in the physics literature (see~\cite{GibbonsPagePope90, CveticGibbonsPope}) and was resolved for closed manifolds in 2003 by Cleyton--Ivanov~\cite{CleytonIvanovGeometryClosed} and Bryant~\cite[(4.40)]{BryantRemarks}.
 The $G_2$-Goldberg conjecture is the $G_2$-geometry analogue of the Goldberg conjecture in K\"ahler geometry, which states that an almost K\"ahler, Einstein manifold\footnote{This conjecture was originally stated with the extra assumption of compactness.} must be K\"ahler~\cite{goldberg1969integrability}.
 The analogy between the $G_2$-Goldberg conjecture and the Goldberg conjecture is that closed and torsion-free $G_2$-structures are akin to almost K\"ahler and K\"ahler structures, respectively.
 The Goldberg conjecture is known to be false for some noncompact almost K\"ahler manifolds but the question remains open in the compact setting~\cite{apostolov2001, apostolov2003}.
 In sharp contrast to the K\"ahler setting, we find that complete Einstein closed $G_2$-structures do not exist, even on noncompact manifolds, as a consequence of the following theorem.